 How to Spot a Fake Smile

-Most of us produce fake smiles from time to time, usually to be polite when we are passing someone in the hallway or on the street.
-But when it matters, our brains are remarkably good at distinguishing real smiles from fake smiles – and this detection happens at a subconscious level.
+However, the human brain is remarkably good at distinguishing real smiles from fake smiles – and this detection happens at a subconscious level.

 Take a look at many of the advertisements you see on billboards, in print, online or TV tonight.
-We get bombarded with fake smiles – and our subconscious brains aren’t buying it!
+We are bombarded with fake smiles – and judging by the research our subconscious brains aren’t buying it!

 Humans have evolved the ability to distinguish real vs. fake smiles over countless generations.
 A mere three seconds is all it takes for us to make a judgment about whether a person is a friend or a foe, and whether or not we should trust them.

-- Warm up your facial features, gentle stretching or massage around your eyes, cheeks, jaw and mouth can bring blood to this area, help to release any stored tension held in the facial muscles, prepping the face for better expression.
-Athletes warm-up the same principle applies here.
+- gentle stretching or massage around your eyes, cheeks, jaw and mouth can bring blood to this area.
+This will also help to release any stored tension held in the facial muscles, and prep the face for better facial expression range

 - Always be refreshed and well hydrated prior to filming.
-Lighting, the camera lens etc can all enhance areas that appear a little worse for wear due to low quality sleep and dehydration.
+Your lighting set-up can draw attention to areas of the face that appear a little worse for wear due to low quality sleep and dehydration.
 The camera will also magnify this

-- Just before you hit the record button, take a deep breath and begin to smile slowly on your exhalation.
-Smiling helps to naturally lift your face (bonus – youthful appearance) and the deep breath helps to relax and balance your shoulders, reduce tension in your face and jawline and gets you centered.
+- Just before you hit the record button, take a deep breath and begin to smile slowly on your exhalation